unicode-org/message-format-wg/spec/data-model/README.md

 To that end, they relax some aspects of the data model, such as allowing declarations, options, and attributes to be optional rather than required properties.

+> [!IMPORTANT]
+> The data model uses the field name `name` to denote various interface identifiers.
+> In the MessageFormat 2 [syntax](/spec/syntax.md), the source for these `name` fields
+> sometimes uses the production `identifier`.
+> This happens when the named item, such as a _function_, supports namespacing.
+>
+> In the Tech Preview, feedback on whether to separate the `namespace` from the `name`
+> and represent both separately, or just, as here, use an opaque single field `name`
+> is desired.

 ## Messages

 A `SelectMessage` corresponds to a syntax message that includes _selectors_.